Upcoming changes for this guidance

 The Oranga Tamariki cultural competency framework, Te Toka Tūmoana framework and Te Kete Ararau tool may assist in how to apply Māori principles such as 'tikanga' in practice.
 Hui ā-whānau contribute to achieving the objectives of section 7AA of the Oranga Tamariki Act 1989 for improving outcomes for Māori.

 A hui ā-whānau is different from a family meeting and given it uses Māori cultural practices requires a level of cultural competence (Māori practices using customs and language to facilitate).

 Family meetings can be arranged by social workers and also play an important part in sharing information and engaging with whānau but should not be confused with or take the place of the hui ā-whānau process.

-The aim of hui ā-whānau is to support and enhance the rights, participation and decision-making of tamariki and their whānau, hapū, iwi and support network as early possible.
+The aim of hui ā-whānau is to support and enhance the rights, participation and decision-making of tamariki and their whānau, hapū, iwi and support network as early as possible.
 Hui ā-whānau are best led or co-facilitated by whānau themselves with support from community and/or Oranga Tamariki representatives.
-The process can be used to support a range of purposes including:
+The process can be used to support a range of purposes, including:

 - engage whānau to share information about a concern and seek their participation to share their views, engage the right people, find solutions and resources

 - ensure whānau understand the Oranga Tamariki processes so they are well informed to actively participate

 - proactive planning around the safety and protection of tamariki and other needs they may have

 - preparation for the family group conference